 Microbiologist

-Microbiologists are scientists or clinicians who study and examine the growth of microorganisms like bacteria, viruses, and fungi and their interactions with the human body and find out the pathogens that harm the body and determine the proper treatment for the disease.
+Microbiologists are scientists or clinicians who study and examine the growth of microorganisms like bacteria, viruses, and fungi and their interactions with the human body to find the pathogens that harm the body and determine the proper treatment for the disease.

 Microbiologists typically work on experimental research projects in a laboratory setting to improve scientific knowledge or to employ that understanding to improve outcomes in the medical industry.